Moston & New Moston Today

 The PCT is also looking at its Estates Strategy and is carrying out an assessment of areas of need for capital developments with partners as appropriate.
 The Zest healthy living network (partly funded and supported by the PCT and Manchester City Council) has been set up to encourage local people to make choices to lead healthier and happier lives.
 Zest works with local communities and statutory agencies for example, to encourage exercise, healthy eating, giving up smoking, etc.

-The development of an arts and cultural programme, as part of the work of the Cultural Regeneration Officer, aims to create sustainable communities in Moston through the active participation of local people in cultural activities.
+The development of an arts and cultural programme, as part of the work of the Cultural Regeneration Officer, aims to create sustainable communities in Moston & New Moston through the active participation of local people in cultural activities.
 This community engagement initiative aims to build capacity, commitment and pride in the heritage and diversity of the area.

 Events such as the Moston Archaeological Dig, which explored the rich history of Moston and the annual Moston Christmas Lights event, also promote the continual use and preservation of Moston’s parks and green spaces.
 Partnership working with organisations such as Manchester Museum, Groundwork, Surestart, Leisure Services, The University of Manchester, Zest and voluntary and community organisations aim generate the development of further projects and strengthen the long term impact of the programme.